Kong/docs.konghq.com/src/gateway/kong-enterprise/developer-portal/themes.md

 ```
 {% endraw %}

-To learn more about the templating syntax used in this example, check out our [templating guide](/gateway/{{page.kong_version}}/developer-portal/working-with-templates).
+To learn more about the templating syntax used in this example, see the [template guide](/gateway/{{page.kong_version}}/kong-enterprise/developer-portal/working-with-templates/).

-### Theme partials
+## Theme partials

-#### Path
+### Path
 - **format:** `theme/*/partials/**/*`
 - **file extensions:** `.html`

-#### Description
+### Description
-Partials are very similar to layouts: they share the same syntax, can call other partials within themselves, and have access to the same data/helpers at time of render.
-The thing that differentiates partials from layouts it that layouts call on partials to build the page, but partials cannot call on layouts.
+Partials are very similar to layouts: they share the same syntax, can call other partials within themselves, and have access to the same data/helpers during rendering.
+Partials are differentiated from layouts in that layouts call on partials to build the page, but partials cannot call on layouts.

 This example shows the `header.html` partial referenced from previous example: